If you want to know how to build muscle after 40, but you’re not sure what, if anything, you should be doing differently, this page will show you how.

 Despite what some people might say, building muscle after 40 can be done using lighter weights and higher reps.

-In fact, a number of studies published in the the last five years show that lighter weights and higher reps do a surprisingly good job at stimulating muscle growth.
+In fact, there’s plenty of research out there to show that lighter weights and higher reps do a surprisingly good job at stimulating muscle growth.

 And this isn’t a finding that’s limited to untrained beginners, who tend to grow no matter what they do.